mathigon/textbooks/euclidean-geometry/content.md

 {.todo} TODO – Constructing Angle Bisectors

-    // {.todo} When two rays have the same endpoint, an angle is created.
+    // When two rays have the same endpoint, an angle is created.
     //
-    // {.todo} Here, `vec(BA)` and `vec(BC)` meet to form an angle.
+    // Here, `vec(BA)` and `vec(BC)` meet to form an angle.
 An angle is labeled with an
     // “∠” symbol in front of the three letters used to label it.
 This angle can be
     // labeled `/_ABC` or `/_CBA`.
 Always put the vertex (the common endpoint of the
     // two rays) in the middle of the three points.
 It doesn’t matter which side point
     // is written first.
     //
-    // {.todo} An __angle bisector__ is a ray that divides an angle into two congruent angles,
+    // An __angle bisector__ is a ray that divides an angle into two congruent angles,
     // each having a measure exactly half of the original angle.
 Every angle has
     // exactly one angle bisector.
     //
-    // {.todo} Angle Bisector Theorem: If a point is on the bisector of an angle, then the
+    // Angle Bisector Theorem: If a point is on the bisector of an angle, then the
     // point is equidistant from the sides of the angle.
     // In other words, if BD←→ bisects ∠ABC,BE−→−⊥ED, and BF−→−⊥DF, then ED=DF.